bchavez/Bogus/README.md

 	* `Lines` - Get lines of lorem
 * **`Name`**
 	* `FirstName` - Get a first name.
 Getting a gender specific name is only supported on locales that support it.
-	* `LastName` - Get a first name.
+	* `LastName` - Get a last name.
 Getting a gender specific name is only supported on locales that support it.
 	* `FullName` - Get a full name, concatenation of calling FirstName and LastName.
-	* `Prefix` - Gets a random prefix for a name
+	* `Prefix` - Gets a random prefix for a name.
-	* `Suffix` - Gets a random suffix for a name
+	* `Suffix` - Gets a random suffix for a name.
-	* `FindName` - Gets a full name
+	* `FindName` - Gets a full name.
 	* `JobTitle` - Gets a random job title.
 	* `JobDescriptor` - Get a job description.
 	* `JobArea` - Get a job area expertise.